danielsaidi/Sheeeeeeeeet/README.md

 ## Demo App

-This project contains a demo app that demonstrates different types of menus and use cases (present menus as action sheet and context menu etc.), as well as how to handle subclassing, appearances etc. It doesn't require any setup, but you have to adjust its code signing if you want to run it on a device.
+This repo contains a demo app that demonstrates different types of menus and use cases (present menus as action sheet and context menu etc.), as well as how to handle subclassing, appearances etc.

 ## Contact me